Healthy Homes Assessment Hastings

 Rental Property Home Assessments Hastings

-Property rental areas that are affected to Healthy Homes Standards.
-Healthy Homes Standard in Hastings include each:
+Areas of rental properties that are impacted by the Healthy Homes Standard in Hastings include each:

 • Living Room